 Surah al-Anfal, “The Spoils of War.”
 In name and content, this surah is about battle and victory.
 Although not named, multiple ayat indicated to me that this surah concerns the aftermath of the Battle of Badr, an event which we already heard some about in Surah al-‘Imran: there is a caravan in a valley, a surprise meeting of armed forces, and a stunning victory.
 Surah al-‘Imran, if you’ll remember, was about the battle lost at the foot of Mt.
 Uhud, and it referenced the first victory at Badr to indict the Muslims of their failure.
 Because of that, I wonder why al-Anfal is placed after and thus far away from al-‘Imran.
 For Muslims reading according to the traditional 30-day Juz’ schedule, the messages are separated by five days.
 If al-Anfal and al-‘Imran had been placed one after the other, historical order of events would have been preserved, and the cautionary messages here would have combined with the reprimands in al-‘Imran into a very poignant joint reading.

 Despite being about a stunning victory, there are very few congratulations in Surah al-Anfal.
-Victory has brought loot, and loot has awakened divisions and a sense of deserving amongst individuals.
+Victory has brought loot, and loot has awakened divisions and a sense of entitlement amongst individuals.
 To employ an English turn of phrase, the spoils have spoiled things.
 Muslims are given permission to enjoy their victory, but always they are reminded that the victory belongs to God and to His Prophet.
 Authority is being reinforced, and the words “God” and “Messenger” appear in frequent parallel to drive home who has the authority.

 My current observation of Surah al-A’raaf is that it is the most focused of the suwar I have yet read.
 You can still find a wealth of theological weeds and off-shoot sermons in the crevices of each story and sentence, but on the whole I am left with the impression of a more focused ramble through the lore of Islam.
 Much of the surah (I’d estimate three-quarters without counting through ayat or words) is focused on the chronological stories recounted in my last two posts and they mostly run back-to-back.
 Today, however, I shall deal with the other pieces of lore and sermons in ayat 161 to the end that are less historical in setting, but still consistent with the theme of “God’s intervention in the continual decline of human nature.”
 Some of the lore is less narrative in form and more in line with visionary events, parables, and other less specific ways of generalizing human populations and behaviors.